MEHISCARTER/r6stats/docs/proposal-template.md

 # Anticipated Problems

-(Describe any problems you foresee that you will need to overcome)
+(Describe any problems you foresee that you will need to overcome) One main problem we are looking at is making it possible for our code to go out and grab infromation and bring that back to show our users.

 Remember this is a living document is expected to be changed as you make progress on your project.